Aliases for BAG1 Gene

 GeneCards Summary for BAG1 Gene

-BAG1 (BCL2-Associated Athanogene) is a Protein Coding gene.
-Diseases associated with BAG1 include spindle cell hemangioma.
-Among its related pathways are Androgen receptor signaling pathway and Protein processing in endoplasmic reticulum.
-GO annotations related to this gene include chaperone binding and receptor signaling protein activity.
+BAG1 (BCL2 Associated Athanogene 1) is a Protein Coding gene.
+Diseases associated with BAG1 include Coccidiosis and Breast Cancer.
+Among its related pathways are Protein processing in endoplasmic reticulum and Cellular response to heat stress.
+Gene Ontology (GO) annotations related to this gene include chaperone binding and phosphoprotein binding.

 UniProtKB/Swiss-Prot for BAG1 Gene